 How much do electric cars cost to buy?

-Long-term, battery prices are dropping fast and the mass adoption of EV’s (Electric Vehicles) will drive down costs year-on-year.
+Long-term, battery prices are dropping fast, and the mass adoption of EVs (Electric Vehicles) will drive down costs year-on-year.
 New technologies such as solid-state lithium-ion batteries, which the VW Group are pinning their hopes on after ‘Diesel-gate’, will make electric cars even more viable.
-The car industry is making considerable investment in alternative fuelled vehicles and are looking to shift as many EV’s as possible.
-Both the Government and manufacturers are offering many incentives to switch to cleaner low emission electric vehicles, now could be the ideal time to consider a greener way to drive?
+The car industry is making a considerable investment in alternative fuelled vehicles and are looking to shift as many EVs as possible.
+Both the Government and manufacturers are offering many incentives to switch to cleaner low emission electric vehicles.
+Now could be the ideal time to consider a greener way to drive?

 Leasing an electric car

-If you’re worried about technology and resale values it may be worthwhile looking at leasing, or a personal contract hire for an EV, rather than outright purchase.
-For the business owner, company car driver or fleet manager the EV route could be a real winner.
-The benefit-in-kind (BIK) tax rates for these vehicles is much lower, especially for pure electric cars.
-Plug-in-hybrids are less generous than they were, however still much better than a conventional car.
-The capital allowances for companies purchasing low emissions vehicles is still very generous, as is the cost of installing electric vehicle charging points at places of work.
+If you’re worried about technology and resale values, looking at leasing or personal contract hire for an EV may be worthwhile rather than an outright purchase.
+The EV route could be a real winner for the business owner, company car driver or fleet manager.
+The benefit-in-kind (BIK) tax rates for these vehicles are much lower, especially for pure electric cars.
+Plug-in-hybrids are less generous than they were.
+However still much better than a conventional car.
+The capital allowances for companies purchasing low-emissions vehicles are still very generous, as is the cost of installing electric vehicle charging points at places of work.